 Importantly, debating and public speaking are very different skills – attending a debating program, or participating in a debating program at school, doesn’t really prepare students for this workshop – they would likely be better off giving our Public Speaking Honeyeaters program a try.

 If you have any questions about which program would best suit your child, please don’t hesitate to get in touch so we can help out!

-Our classes vary in size every holiday depending on how many bookings we receive – however, the maximum size of our Public Speaking Hawks class is 8 students with one coach.
+Our classes vary in size every holiday depending on how many bookings we receive – however, the maximum size of our Public Speaking Herons class is 9 students with one coach.

 If there aren’t any spots left, it’s usually because we’ve hit capacity – please get in touch with us and we’ll see what we can do about either opening an extra class, fitting your child into the existing class, or putting you on a waitlist in case any students pull out!

 After each program, students will go home with: